Forest Hills, Queens: Sports

-The U.S. Open tennis tournament was first held at the West Side Tennis Club from 1915 until 1977, when it was relocated to the USTA Billie Jean King National Tennis Center in Flushing Meadows Park, about 4 mi away.
-When the Open was played at the tennis stadium, the tournament was commonly referred to merely as Forest Hills, just as All-England Lawn Tennis Association Championships are referred to simply as Wimbledon.
+The U.S. Open tennis tournament was first held at the West Side Tennis Club from 1915 until 1977, when it was relocated to the USTA Billie Jean King National Tennis Center in Flushing Meadows–Corona Park, about 4 mi away.
+When the Open was played at the tennis stadium, the tournament was commonly referred to colloquially as "Forest Hills."

 Film

-A pivotal scene in Alfred Hitchcock's 1951 film Strangers on a Train, in which Farley Granger's character is a professional tennis player, features a lengthy championship game at the West Side Tennis Club.
+A pivotal scene in Alfred Hitchcock's 1951 film Strangers on a Train, in which Farley Granger's character is a professional tennis player, features a lengthy championship game at the West Side Tennis Club, which was filmed there while the 1950 Davis Cup finals were being played.

 In the 2001 movie The Royal Tenenbaums, Luke Wilson's character plays a tennis match at the club.